Get THE RACK DEMO

 In multi-row racks, monitor both lower and upper zones.
 Use the natural gradient intentionally, or add zone controls if the spread is too wide.

 Check your calibration seasonally.
-What worked in summer might not work in winter when your room runs 10°F cooler.
+What worked in summer might not work in winter when your room runs 10 degrees F cooler.

-Good husbandry isn't setting a number and forgetting it.
-It's knowing what that number actually produces for your animals.
+Good husbandry is not setting a number and forgetting it.
+It is knowing what that number produces for your animals.

 Equipment Mentioned